The Chinese Language: Fact and Fantasy: Content

-Part I is "Rethinking The Chinese Language."
-Parts II and III, "Rethinking Chinese Characters" and "Demythifying Chinese Characters," deal with hanzi.
-Part IV is "Chinese Language Reform," including DeFrancis's opinions what would happen if the misconceptions about Chinese continue.
+Part I is "Rethinking The Chinese Language".
+Parts II and III, "Rethinking Chinese Characters" and "Demythifying Chinese Characters", deal with Chinese characters.
+Part IV discusses "Chinese Language Reform", including DeFrancis's opinions as to what would happen if the misconceptions about Chinese continue.
 A. Ronald Walton of the University of Maryland, College Park wrote that the titles indicate that the book uses the approach of presenting facts as "counterfacts" to misconceptions about Chinese.

-About 201 of the pages, about 80% of the book, deal with Chinese writing.
+About four-fifths of the book deal with Chinese writing.
 Part II, Part III, and much of Part IV discuss Chinese writing.
 Part I has discussion of spoken Chinese.

-The book discusses attempts to reform Chinese that occurred in the 20th century, as well as the development process of hanzi over time.
+The book discusses attempts to reform Chinese that occurred in the 20th century, as well as the development-process of Chinese characters over time.

 Six myths

-A good portion of the book is devoted to attempts at debunking what DeFrancis calls the "six myths" of Chinese characters.
-The myths are:
+DeFrancis devotes a good portion of the book to attempts at debunking what he calls the "six myths" of Chinese characters, namely: